-Information contained in returns made and lodged under clause 4.9 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2009 and any guidelines issued by the Information Commissioner.
+Information contained in returns made and lodged under clause 4.15 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2009 and any guidelines issued by the Information Commissioner.

 You have an obligation to keep the information contained in this return up to date.
 If you become aware of a new interest that must be disclosed in this return, or an interest that you have previously failed to disclose, you must submit an updated return within three months of becoming aware of the previously undisclosed interest.

-Disclosure of pecuniary interests and other matters by [full name of councillor] as at [return date] in respect of the period from [date] to [date] [councillor's signature] [date] A. Real Property Street address of each parcel of real property in which I had an interest at the Nature of interest return date/at any time since 30 June B. Sources of income 1.
-Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June Name under which Description of occupation Name and address of employer or description of office held (if applicable) partnership conducted (if applicable) 2.
-Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from a trust since 30 June Name and address of settlor Name and address of trustee 3.
-Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received] C. Gifts Description of each gift I received at any time since 30 June Name and address of donor D. Contributions to travel Name and address of each person who Dates on which travel was undertaken Name of States. made any financial or other contribution Territories of the Commonwealth and to any travel undertaken by me at any time since 30 June overseas countries in which travel was undertaken
+Disclosure of pecuniary interests and other matters by [full name of designated person]

+as at [return date]

+in respect of the period from [date] to [date]

+[designated person's signature] [date]

+A. Real Property

+Street address of each parcel of real property in which I had an interest at the return date/at any time since 30 June

+Nature of interest

+B. Sources of income

+1. Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June

+Description of occupation

+Name and address of employer or description of office held (if applicable) partnership

+Name under which conducted (if applicable)

+2. Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from a trust since 30 June

+Name and address of settlor

+Name and address of trustee

+3. Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June

+Sources of other income I received at any time since 30 June

+[Include description sufficient to identify the person from whom, or the circumstances in which, that income was received

+C. Gifts

+Description of each gift I received at any time since 30 June Name and address of donor

+D. Contributions to travel

+Name and address of each person who Dates on which travel was undertaken made any financial or other contribution to any travel undertaken by me at any time since 30 June

+Name of States.
+Territories of the Commonwealth and overseas countries in which travel was undertaken

+Code of Conduct for Council Committee Members, Delegates of Council and Council Advisers Page 32 of 33

+Date printed: 11 May 2022